The biggest area of growth for an Enneagram Type 4 is probably our ever-changing feelings.

 Later, I stopped helping her with her problems and became apathetic to her situation.
 But changing from “caring deeply for someone” to “I don’t care about the person anymore” really hurts the Fours because the Fours don’t wish to be emotionally cut off from others.
 It took me quite a while to find a balance and to learn how to care for my mom again without wanting to fix her problems.

 You don’t have to pretend to be aloof anymore.

 Recalling this incident helps me empathize with my inner child.
 As an adult, I could understand that my mom reacted in a fit of anger.
 There is no need to take it personally.
 But as a teen, I was deeply hurt.
 I had been nothing but well-intention.
-Not only was my advice unappreciated, it was misconstrued as though I was a bad child, trying to break up my parents.
+Not only was my advice unappreciated, but it was also misconstrued as though I was a bad child, trying to break up my parents.

 Now, I realize why growing up I often have to pretend to be aloof, withdrawn, and uncaring.
 My inner parent is just trying to protect the inner child from feeling hurt and ashamed.
 However, by blocking off these painful feelings, it also closes off my love and compassion for others.
 This makes forming deeper bonds and connecting with others much harder for me.

 So that day after I processed my grief, I told my inner parent: It’s okay.
 I know how to handle the inner child’s emotional pain now.
 There’s no need to pretend to be aloof or maintain a wall to keep people out and protect the inner child anymore.

 The Direction of Integration (Growth): From Type 4 to Type 1

 In Enneagram, Type 1 is the Reformer.
 They are principled and have a strong sense of right and wrong.
 They are perfectionistic and well-organized.